 Visuals attract attention.
-We recommend including a visual and a short anecdote for each project you’re presenting.
-In the anecdote include: a short description of the project, what you did, what you used and, if it was a team based, what your role was and what you contributed to the project.
+I recommend including a visual and a short anecdote for each project you’re presenting.
+In the anecdote include a short description of the project, what you did, what you used and, if it was a team-based project, what your role was and what you contributed to the project.

-Include your name, your title (or what you want to be), 3 bullets points describing who you are, and your top 3 portfolio pieces on your first page.
+Include your name, your title (or what you want to be), 3 bullet points describing who you are, and your top 3 portfolio pieces on your first page.
 Reviewers look at hundreds of applications, so you want to quickly introduce yourself so that people reviewing your portfolio can easily get to the meat of your work.

 Make sure to clarify your goals and what you will get out of the program.
 Reviewers want to see that you are looking ahead and have future plans for your education and your career.

 Bonus Tip: Make it look professional!
-It sound obvious but it's surprising how many people spend all of their time selecting what to include and forget to polish and proofread their portfolio.
+It sounds obvious but it's surprising how many people spend all of their time selecting what to include and forget to polish and proofread their portfolio.
 A portfolio with amazing work doesn’t impress reviewers if it’s full of typos or presented in a cardboard box.
 When putting together your portfolio, think about the entire package.

 Still have questions about your graduate school portfolio?